MHussein-S/GGdistns/README.md

 ### Installing

-To install the MAPfit package from the GitHub repository, run the function
+To install the GGdistns package from the GitHub repository, run the function
 ```R
 install_github("MHussein-S/GGdistns")
 ```